 My teacher provided me with encouragement and connection during a stressful time of my life, and instilled in me the importance of seeking out adults for friendship, advice, and support—or what we now think of as mentoring.

 The Future Chef’s Mentoring Program seeks to match caring, responsible adults with students to help enhance their social and professional capital by demonstrating the skills and behaviors needed to access life’s possibilities.
 Are you someone who’s interested in helping youth succeed by really listening to them like the way my ceramics teacher did when I was trying to figure out where I belonged?
 If so, please help make this pilot year a success for our students by considering mentoring a Future Chefs participant.
-Please visit the mentoring section of our website to get involved.

 YOU have the opportunity to help a young person move forward!